CORROSIVE SUBLIMATION: ART & AB-SENSE

 - Lee Edelman, “Ce n’est pas ça: Blackness, Sex, and the Set of Illegibles”

-- Rizvana Bradley, Introduction in Anteaesthetics
+- Rizvana Bradley, Chapter 1 & Chapter 4 in Anteaesthetics

 - Patrice Douglass, Introduction, Chapter 1, & Conclusion in Engendering Blackness